-6.27 A schematic diagram showing the link connection to an idle line is shown in Fig. 18.

-6.28 If the called station line (line 28) is idle the holding 6.28 If the called station line (line 28) is idle the holding magnet of the idle line will be normal connecting bat-tery through the winding of the (CO) relay of line 28 to the contacts of units register relay 2-8.
+- 6.27 A schematic diagram showing the link connection to an idle line is shown in Fig. 18. - If the called station line (line 28) is idle the holding 6.28 magnet of the idle line will be normal connecting batmagnet of the idle line will be normal connecting bat-tery through the winding of the (CO) relay of line 28 to the contacts of units register relay 2-8.
 On completion of dialing of the unit digit 8, the operating circuit for the (C) relay is opened.
 When relay (C) releases, the (DC) relay operates and locks through the contacts of relays (HS) and (B).
-Operation of relay (DC) causes the operation of relay (SW) and opens the operating circuit for relay (T3) to prevent its openation in the operating circuit for relay (T3) to prevent its operation in case another digit is dialed.
-Operation of relay (SW) causes relay (LK1) to operate (since the call is assumed to be on link 1) to ground through the contacts of relays (BY), (SW), (CI), and (E1).
+Operation of relay (DC) causes the operation of relay (SW) and opens the operating circuit for relay (T3) to prevent its operation in case another digit is dialed.
+Operation of relay (SW) causes relay (LK1) to operate (since the call is assumed to be on link 1) to ground through the contacts of relays (BY), (SW), (C1), and (E1).
 Relay (LK1) in operating causes the operation of relays (B) and (E) in the call allotter circuit.
-Operation of relay (E) provides a locking circuit for relay (LK1) and causes the operation of relay (E1) which in turn operates relay (MS).
-Relay (MS) in operating holds relay (E1) operated and causes selecting magnet No. 4 to operate which in turn operates reselecting magnet No. 4 to operate which in turn operates re-lay (S).
+Operation of re-lay (E) provides a locking circuit for relay (LK1) and causes the operation of relay (E1) which in turn operates relay (MS).
+Relay (MS) in operating holds relay (E1) operated and causes selecting magnet No. 4 to operate which in turn operates re-lay (S).
 Operation of relay (S) causes relay (C1) to release by short circuiting its winding.
 Relay (C1) in releasing opens the circuit for relay (B) and causes the operation of the (CO) relay of line 28.
 Relay (CO) in operating causes the holding magnet to operate which closes the crosspoints (contact springs) connecting the (E) relay to the called line and hold-ing relay (CO) operated.
-Operation of the (CO) relay and the holding magnet also opens the operating circuit of relay (L) holding magnet also opens the operating circuit of relay (L), The (B) relay of the call allotter circuit is a slow release relay and will hold the selecting magnet operated until the cross-points (contact springs) of the switch are closed.
+Operation of the (CO) relay and the holding magnet also opens the operating circuit of relay (L).
+The (B) relay of the call allotter circuit is a slow release relay and will hold the selecting magnet operated until the cross-points (contact springs) of the switch are closed.
 When relay (B) releases it causes the selecting magnet No. 4 to release which in turn releases relay (S).
-Release of relay (S) causes relay (LK1) to release which in turn causes relays (É) and (MS) to release.
+Release of relay (S) causes relay (LK1) to release which in turn causes relays (E) and (MS) to release.
 The release of relay (MS) releases relay (E1).
 A connection from the calling station to the called station is now established.